pujols/OSU_CSE_5523_2021SP/HW_2+3_programming_set/HW_2+3_programming/Readme.md

 ## Play with different datasets (Task 2 - quadratic data, 2/20 pts):

 * Please run the following command<br/>
-`python3 Classification.py --algorithm logistic --data quadratic --feature linear --step_size 0.1 --max_iterations 500`<br/>
+`python3 Classification.py --algorithm pocket --data quadratic --feature linear --step_size 0.1 --max_iterations 500`<br/>
-This command will run logistic regression on 2D quadratic data.
+This command will run the algorithm on 2D quadratic data.
 You will see the training, validation, and test accuracy being displayed in your command line.

-* Your test accuracy should be close to 0.66.
+* Your test accuracy should be close to 0.52.

 * **Please report your training, validation, and test accuracy in the PDF.**

 * Please run the following command<br/>
-`python3 Classification.py --algorithm logistic --data quadratic --feature quadratic --step_size 0.1 --max_iterations 500`<br/>
+`python3 Classification.py --algorithm pocket --data quadratic --feature quadratic --step_size 0.1 --max_iterations 500`<br/>
-This command will first perform a feature transform with polynomial degree 2 (see the slides) on 2D quadratic data before running logistic regression.
+This command will first perform a feature transform with polynomial degree 2 (see the slides) on 2D quadratic data before running the algorithm.
 You will see the training, validation, and test accuracy being displayed in your command line.

 * Your test accuracy should be close to 0.96.